ringcentral/engage-digital-api-docs/docs/sdks/source-sdk/structured-messages.md

 ## Prerequisites

 * In order to enable structured messages support, '[view.messaging](../options/#viewmessaging)' option must be implemented.
-* An author used for structured message creation must be marked as a "puppet" identity and configured as a controlled identity in Engage Digital.
+* An author used for structured message creation must be marked as a "puppet" identity and configured as a controlled identity in RingCX Digital.
 More details can be found in the [Users](../objects/#users) object.

 ## Actions